argoproj/argo-helm/charts/argo-cd/README.md

 #### Enhancements and fixes

 * Chart should be fully aligned with upstream Argo CD manifests
-* New `global.domain` options acts as a default through all components
+* New `global.domain` option acts as a default through all components
+* New `global.affinity` option to set default affinity rules
 * Reworked ingress to provide above capability and automatic annotations for ingress controllers
 * Cluster-wide installation now properly watches Application resources in other namespaces
 * ApplicationSet and Notification controllers are now first-class citizens along other components